bldl/array-grouping-impl-tutorial/Modules/Module 1/Module1.md

     ```console
     hg diff > my_version.diff
     ```
-    - This will output the current difference between the last commit and the local files and place it into the file `my_version.diff`
+    - This will output the current difference between the last commit and the local files and place it into the file `my_version.diff`.
+Which will be located in `mozilla_unified`
 2. Then we need to refresh our files, this can be done by:
     1. Clear workspace to the up-to date one from mozilla: (WARNING: this will delete your changes if you did not save them in a patch on step 1!):
         ```console